Red Accent — street & motion

 Color Splash is a single-purpose photo effect — it only touches one dimension of the image (color) and leaves composition, framing, and subject untouched.
 Most of the photo shifts to black and white while one focal color stays vivid: a red bus anchoring a street scene, blue denim popping in a portrait, a gold product bottle dominating a packshot.

 That makes it different from a filter (one global LUT applied to every pixel) and from a style like Ghibli (a full visual language that redraws the whole frame).
 It's also why you don't need Photoshop or a hand-painted layer mask — the effect detects the accent hue automatically and renders the selective color result in seconds.
+For a different visual treatment, try Duotone Effect when the same idea should move into another style direction.

 — Chapter 02 —